Winchester Castle

-Winchester Castle is a medieval building in Winchester, Hampshire, England.
-It was founded in 1067.
-Only the Great Hall still stands; it houses a museum of the history of Winchester.
+Winchester Castle was a royal residence in Winchester, Hampshire, England, founded in 1067 by William the Conqueror.
+It served as a seat of royal power in the medieval period.
+Much of the castle has since been lost, but two notable structures survive: the Great Hall, regarded as one of the finest surviving medieval halls in England and now housing a museum of Winchester's history, and the Westgate, which once served as the castle's principal defensive gateway.

+The Great Hall contains the so-called Round Table, a large wooden tabletop traditionally associated with the Arthurian legend in later popular tradition.
+The Westgate, preserved as a fortified gateway, provides evidence of the castle's defensive role and continued adaptation over the centuries.

 History

 Early history

 Around AD 70 the Romans constructed a massive earth rampart 800 ft long and 200 ft wide.
 On top of this they built a fort to protect the city of Venta Belgarum.
 This site was chosen by William the Conqueror as the site of one of the first Norman castles in England.

 The castle was built in 1067 and for over one hundred years it was the seat of Government of the Norman Kings.
 Henry II built a stone keep to house the royal treasury and the Domesday Book.
 A round tower from the original castle complete with sally ports is still visible.
 In 1141, during The Anarchy, forces of the Empress Matilda were besieged by the forces of King Stephen at the castle, in the Rout of Winchester.